 Letterhead from your employer

-Signature of your supervisor or her proxy (such as the HR supervisor)
+Signature of your supervisor or their proxy (such as the HR supervisor)

 Prior to becoming a full CPA, you must not only pass your CPA exam(s) but you should complete tenure as an employee in a public accountancy, private business, or government agency.
 Alaska will want to see that you have fulfilled this requirement with a full accounting of your experience.
-In particular, you should have practiced providing one (or more) of the following services to your clients or employer:
+In particular, you should have practiced providing a service of one (or more) of the following types to your clients or employer:

-The full requirements for licensure in the state of Alaska cover your education, exam scores, experience, and an ethics test.
-Once you have these things, you will want to visit the Board's website and download their application.
+The full requirements for licensure in the state of Alaska cover your education, exam scores, experience, and an ethics exam.
+Once you have these things, you will want to view the Board's website and download their application.
 Along with a completed application form, you will need to include the following specific items to the Board:

 Official transcripts sent directly from your college or university